 What would happen if we did not change our behavior and the ocean pollution would increase?

 Since the exact effects of microplastics are still unknown, this question is difficult to answer.
 However, it is certain that the additional contaminants will surely add up to the existing contaminants, which will greatly increase the potential impact of microplastics.

 We made a video slide show about what you can do to help clean the ocean.
 Have fun watching it.

 Unfortunately, we couldn’t get much information from organizations and experts.
-We contacted at least 5 organizations and only 1 organization answered in time (they are included in our video).
+We contacted at least 5 organizations (Ocean Care, 4Ocean, Stoppp, The Ocean Clean Up, plastic pollution coalition and Clear Blue Sea) and only 1 organization answered in time (Ocean Care, they are included in our video).
 We contacted people from universities to hear what they think about microplastics and the future of the plastic pollution, but they didn’t react to our phone calls and only one person took time to answer our email.
 It is difficult to communicate when we don’t get any answers.
 Since we tried to communicate with people and organizations from all over Switzerland and all over the world we couldn’t visit them.
 4Ocean for example is based in Florida USA.
-Next time we would choose organization’s and people who are easier to reach.
+Next time we would choose organizations and people who are easier to reach.
 So we can do an actual face to face interview.
 At least we donated some money for 4Ocean and got bracelets in return.